SnowYJ/Data-Analytics/assignment/README.md

 ### ml:

-* term1 assignment 1:
+* term1 assignment 1: ridge regression
 * term1 assignment 2:
-* term2 assignment 1:
+* term2 assignment 1: analysis of access_log_Jul95 and movie dataset by Spark
-* term2 assignment 2:
+* term2 assignment 2: analysis of HIGGS and ClaimPredictionChallenge dataset by Spark

 ### nlp: